-- Leverage our commercial infrastructure developed for Zanaflex Capsules, including our sales, marketing and managed markets organization, to commercialize Ampyra in the U.S. - Support the efforts of our collaboration partner, Biogen Idec, in seeking health authority approval for and commercializing Ampyra in the EU and other markets. - · Advance our pipeline of preclinical programs into clinical trials. - Expand our pipeline through the potential in-licensing and/or acquisition of select products and technologies in neurology, with our focus during the first year of Ampyra's launch on Phase 2 and Phase 3 product candidates.
+- Build on strong 2010 Ampyra launch to continue to grow the business, with focus on sales and marketing programs that educate prescribers about the broad range of appropriate patients who could potentially benefit from Ampyra. - Work to expand our Ampyra franchise through additional patent protection for Ampyra, new formulations and additional indications. - Support the efforts of our collaboration partner, Biogen Idec, in seeking health authority approval for and commercializing Ampyra in the EU and other markets. - Maximize Zanaflex Capsules sales and vigorously prosecute our pending litigation against Apotex Inc. and Apotex Corp. (collectively, Apotex). - Advance our clinical product, GGF2, through its ongoing Phase 1 trial and our pipeline of other research and development programs into clinical trials. - Expand our pipeline through the potential in-licensing and/or acquisition of select products and technologies in neurology, with our focus through 2011 on Phase 2 and Phase 3 product candidates.